GeorgeHernandez/GeorgeHernandez/Opinions.md

 - Unicode Encoding: UTF-8, which is Windows Code Page Identifier 65001.
 - Version Control: Git
-- Indentation: 2 spaces, unless your system requires otherwise.
+- Indentation: 2 spaces, unless your system requires it.
 - Web Service: REST Web API
 - Wikipedia is awesome!
 - Parks, especially national and state parks are awesome!